portainer/portainer-docs/docs/v2.0-be/auth/ad.md

 ### Test Login

 If you want to know if your configuration is valid, you can run a test login from the configuration of Active Directory settings.
-Scrolldown to <b>Test Login</b> Section, fill with a valid user and password and do a click in <b>Test</b>.
+Scroll down to <b>Test Login</b> Section, fill with a valid user and password and do a click in <b>Test</b>.
 If everything is work as expected, you will see a check beside of the button.

 ![auth](assets/openldap4.png)